Free Event

 When should I apply, and when is the application deadline?

-- Wharton has three rounds of admissions.
-You may visit the 2023-2024 Application Timeline & Deadlines page to learn more about the dates.
-They encourage all applicants to apply in the year preceding their start at Wharton since they do not grant deferrals.
+• Wharton has three rounds of admissions.
+You may visit the 2023-2024 Application Timeline & Deadlines page to learn more about the dates, which may differ if you are applying to other programs such as a dual degree program.
+They encourage all full-time applicants to apply in the year preceding their start at Wharton since they do not grant deferrals.

 What are the minimum requirements to apply to the Wharton MBA program?

-- The minimum requirements are the completion of an undergraduate program in an accredited US college or any equivalent program, the results of either the GMAT or the GRE, submission of their Wharton application, and if applicable, the results of an English Language Test (TOEFL or PTE).
-This will be required if you did not come from a school whose main instruction language is English.
+• The minimum requirements are the completion of an undergraduate program in an accredited US college or any equivalent program, the results of either the GMAT or the GRE, submission of their Wharton application, and if applicable, the results of an English Language Test (TOEFL PTE, or IELTS).

 I already have an MBA, can I apply to the Wharton program?

-- Yes, they do not exclude candidates who have an MBA or any other graduate degree.
-However, you should fully explain why you are getting a second MBA degree.
+• Yes, they do not exclude candidates who have a graduate degree.
+However, you should fully explain why you are choosing to pursue a second MBA degree.

 I earned an undergraduate degree that only took three years.
-Am I eligible to apply to the Wharton MBA program?
+Am I eligible to apply?

-How many applications does Wharton receive each year for the MBA program?
+How many applications does Wharton receive each year?

-- They typically get around 6,000 to 7,000 applications each year.
+• The full-time program typically gets around 6,000 to 7,000 applications each year.
 Approximately 75% to 80% of all applicants are qualified.
 Of these, they admit about 1,000 candidates for a class of about 840 students.

 Do I need an interview, and if so, how can I arrange one?